crohr/pkgr/README.md

 ## What?

+This gem will allow you to package your Rails3 application as a `.deb` package, and sets up a few things for you:

+* an `init.d` script to easily start/stop/restart your app, and make it load when the server boots;

+* an executable to manually start the server, your rake tasks, or access the console;

+* your configuration files will be available in `/etc/app-name/*.yml`;

+* defaults for your app (host, port, etc.) can be setup in `/etc/default/app-name`;

-This gem will allow you to package your Rails3 application, create an `init.d` script for you, install a binary file to start your app/rake tasks/console, put your configuration files in `/etc/app-name/`, setup a proper logrotate file so that your log files don't eat all the disk space of your server, and a few other things.
+* a proper `logrotate` file will be created for you, so that your log files don't eat all the disk space of your server;

+* and a few other things.

-The default target installation directory for the other app files will be `/opt/local/app-name`.
+The default target installation directory for all the other app files will be `/opt/local/app-name`.
 This can be configured.

 ## Requirements

 * You must use Rails3+ and ruby1.9+ in your application.
-This may work with other rubies but then you'll need to add a rubygems dependency.
+This may work with other rubies but then you'll need to add adapt the dependencies.

 * Your Rails application must be able to run with the [`thin`](http://code.macournoyer.com/thin/) web server.
 Don't forget to add